 Marks of an Apostle

 Many self-proclaimed apostles want to do both jobs today, just as some of the original apostles did.
 Many in this day and age are quick to assume the authority of the apostles, but fail to bear any of the marks of an apostle.
 It used to be that the apostles laid hands on new apostles who would secede them, but much to the chagrin of the Catholic Church and even some evangelicals, no record of succession can be definitively established.
-This means that anyone appointed an apostle today is doing so with an illegitimate order of succession.
-We know there are true apostolic-like callings out there – but it can no longer be shown through a record of succession.

 How, then, can true apostles be proven?
 Paul teaches that the marks of an apostle are signs, miracles, and wonders performed in public (2 Cor 12:12).
 The original apostles also seemed to place emphasis on the apostleship having seen the resurrected Jesus, either in person, or in a vision, as was the case with Paul.
 (1 Cor 9:1, Acts 1:21-22).
 There was a supernatural power marking the true apostles (2 Tim 1:6-7, Acts 4:33).
 It’s easy to dub one’s self an apostle, or even be elected as an apostle by a church leadership, but that does not make it genuine, nor does it guarantee one’s calling as such.
 False apostleship, in fact, has been going on since the original church: